marcusolsson/obsidian-plugin-docs/docs/api/classes/MetadataCache.md

 ```

 Called when a file has been indexed, and its (updated) cache is now available.
+Called when a file has been deleted.
+A best-effort previous version of the cached metadata is presented,
+but it could be null in case the file was not successfully cached previously.
 Called when a file has been resolved for `resolvedLinks` and `unresolvedLinks`.
 This happens sometimes after a file has been indexed.
 Called when all files has been resolved.
 This will be fired each time files get modified after the initial load.